 - *Note about homemade food gifts: many cancer patients have dietary restrictions, are subject to nausea, or are understandably hesitant about germs and infections so I don’t recommend sending homemade foods unless you know for sure they are wanted.

-Gifts from the Group:
+Gifts from a Group:

 Ideas that would be give to give from a group such as a Sunday school class, school, co-workers.
 Obviously, each situation is different – and always ask first – but these ideas might be helpful: